 - 1. Turn the water pump OFF.
 Turn siphon valve OFF.
 Remove the clear hose from the container of RV antifreeze.
-Leave the water tank shutoff valve closed to keep anti-freeze out of the fresh water tank.
+Leave the water tank shutoff valve (Valve E if equipped) closed to keep antifreeze out of the fresh water tank.
 See Water Heater Bypass Diagram. - 2.
-Pour 1 cup of RV antifreeze into the sink drain P-trap.

-3. To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub) and toilet using a soft, dry cloth.
+Pour 1 cup of RV antifreeze into the sink drain P-trap. - 3.
+To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub) and toilet using a soft, dry cloth.

-De-winterize the macerator system:

-Emptying the black tanks in the spring will flush antifreeze out of the macerator system.
+De-winterize the macerator system: Emptying the black tanks in the spring will flush antifreeze out of the macerator system.